-After school tutoring days and times - All Nativity School teachers will be staying after-school 1 (one) day a week to assist any student that may need extra help.
-Middle school teachers will stay 2 afternoons a week when necessary.
+All Nativity School teachers will be staying after-school 1 (one) day a week to assist any student that may need extra help.
 Both teachers and parents may request that students stay for tutoring.
 The tutoring schedule for your child's teacher will be published in the Knightly News and on Nativity School's website.
 This program is open to all Nativity School students.

-Extended Day Program
+Extended Day Program: